-Video completions tells you whether or not your video is getting enough attention and if the information is useful.
-A low video completion rate suggests that your opening may not be catchy enough or the content isn’t captivating.
+Video completions tells you if your video is getting enough attention and if the information is useful.
+A low video completion rate suggests your opening may not be catchy enough or that the content isn’t captivating.

 Ultimately, your focus should be on building trust.
 You want to create enough rapport and interest that people who have seen your awareness ad will be interested in clicking on your consideration ad.

 Since the goal is to deliver information and build an audience based on behavioral data, you can create ads without a hard call to action.
 Your call to action is essentially getting people to watch the video.